-How do I set up a Short Term Rental listing?
+How do I set up an AirBnB listing?

-Here’s a clear, step-by-step guide to help you set up your Short Term Rental properly.
+Here’s a clear, step-by-step guide to help you set up your AirBnB properly.

 To get started, go to airbnb.com or booking.com and sign up for an account.
 You’ll need to add a few basic details, including your full name, email address, phone number, and a clear photo of yourself.